 - These days the microcontrollers are low-priced and willingly available for hobbyists, with great online communities everywhere certain processors.

-The microcontroller may be measured a self-contained system with a processor, memory and peripherals.
+The microcontroller may be measured as a self-contained system with a processor, memory, and peripherals.
 It can be used as an embedded system.
-Today, the standard of microcontrollers in use is embedded in different other equipment, for example telephones, automobiles, appliances, and peripherals for computer systems.
+Today, the standard of microcontrollers in use is embedded in different other equipment, for example, telephones, automobiles, appliances, and peripherals for computer systems.
 Though certain embedded systems are very refined, numerous have minimal requirements for memory and program length, with low software complexity and with no operating system.
-Usually the input and output devices comprise on relays, switches, solenoids, LED’s, radio frequency devices, small or custom liquid-crystal displays and sensors for data such as temperature, humidity, light level etc. Generally, the embedded systems have no screen, keyboard, printers, and disks.
+Usually, the input and output devices comprise relays, switches, solenoids, LEDs, radiofrequency devices, small or custom liquid-crystal displays, and sensors for data such as temperature, humidity, light level, etc. Generally, the embedded systems have no screen, keyboard, printers, and disks.

-The programs of microcontroller must appropriate in the obtainable on-chip memory.
-Meanwhile it would be costly to deliver a system with outside and expandable memory.
-For converting the high level assembly language codes into a compact machine code for storage in the micro controller’s memory the compilers and assemblies are used.
+The programs of the microcontroller must be appropriate in the obtainable on-chip memory.
+Meanwhile, it would be costly to deliver a system with outside and expandable memory.
+For converting the high-level assembly language codes into a compact machine code for storage in the micro controller’s memory the compilers and assemblies are used.

 The program memory can be permanent, read-only memory depending on the device.
-It can only be programmed at the factory, field-alterable flash or erasable read-only memory.
+It can only be programmed at the factory, field-alterable flash, or erasable read-only memory.
 Builders have repeatedly made special versions of their micro-controllers in order to benefit the hardware and software development of the board system these formerly built-in EPROM versions.
-The routine of field-programmable devices on a micro controller might permit field update of the firmware or allow late factory revisions to products that have been collected but not yet shipped.
-Programmable memory similarly decreases the lead time necessary for deployment of a new product.
+The routine of field-programmable devices on a microcontroller might permit field updates of the firmware or allow late factory revisions to products that have been collected but not yet shipped.
+Programmable memory similarly decreases the lead time necessary for the deployment of a new product.